Skyphius88/skyphius88/README.md

 ### School Projects
 - **[Hospital Management System](https://github.com/niclee1803/Hospital-Management-System-HMS)** – A command-line interface Hospital Management System application built in Java for SC2002: Object-Oriented Design and Programming.
 - **[Heart‑Disease Prediction](https://github.com/niclee1803/Heart-Disease-Prediction-ML)** – A machine learning project predicting heart disease using Decision Tree and KNN classifiers with a focus on clinical features implemented in Python for SC1015: Introduction to Data Science and Artificial Intelligence.
+- **[SportsBuddies](https://github.com/niclee1803/SportsBuddies)** - SportsBuddies is a mobile application that connects sports enthusiasts with compatible activity partners based on shared interests, skill levels, and availability.
 ---

 ## Technologies & Tools